stechstudio/filament-impersonate/README.md

 ### 2. Add the banner to your blade layout

-The last step is to display a notice in your app whenever you are impersonating another user.
+The only other step is to display a notice in your app whenever you are impersonating another user.
 Open up your master layout file and add `<x-impersonate::banner/>` before the closing `</body>` tag.

 ### 3. Profit!